vinitkhandagle/ckan_deployment/README.md

 ansible-playbook aws_server.yml -vvvv
 ```
 This setups up the instance for deployment of Docker, Jenkins and all the necessary docker information.
-This ansible run also creates an ssh key `ckankey` and places in your .ssh folder for later use.
+This ansible run also creates an ssh key `ckankey` and places in your `$HOME/.ssh/` folder for later use.

 4. If you check ur AWS account you can see the instance. to better manage the inventory note down the IP of the instance
     #### Pro tip